Siddhartha Gunti

 3. Valid feedback loops at each turn

-4. Valid environment with patterns to learn (chess and not roulette. less randomness and more logical.
-Humans always try to learn patterns.
-If there are no patterns, we do worse than averages)
+4. Valid environment with patterns to learn (chess and not roulette). less randomness and more logic.
+Humans learn patterns.
+If there are no patterns, we do worse than averages.

-5. Edge of being uncomfortable.
-Concentration and always push towards things you are NOT good at.”
+5. On the edge of being uncomfortable.
+Concentration, and always push towards things you are NOT good at.

-Look at all the parameters we defined so far for Living Agent: heartbeats, memory, self-evolving, persistence.
-As long as we leave an Living Agent with a valid environment, it should be able to eventually learn from the environment.
+Look at all the parameters we defined so far for a living agent: heartbeats, memory, self-evolution, and persistence.
+As long as we leave a living agent with a valid environment, it should be able to eventually learn from the environment.

 Not just the learning style, I am excited about another aspect of living agents:

-Our working style: Living Agents are the first ones that I see working like how we do in our existing systems.
+Our working style: Living agents are the first ones that I see working like how we do in our existing systems.
 Let me explain with an example: LLMs were made to be reasonably accurate and grounding.
-If it wasn’t, an LLM was useless.
-For ex: When the LLM would say “I good enough am”, it wasn’t good enough for us to use it.
+For ex: When the LLM would say, “I good enough am," it wasn’t good enough for us to use it.
 We had to make the probability reliable.
 This is not new.
 We always needed deterministic and reliable digital systems.
-All of our APIs behave the same way (or we hope they would and we have systems to catch when they don’t).
+All of our APIs behave the same way (or we hope they would, and we have systems to catch when they don’t).
 All the LLM extensions like agents and workflows are being built in the same way.
 More or less like reliable APIs with systems to track when they don’t.

-But living agents, even though are not completely deterministic or reliable have something very very close to how we work.
+But living agents, even though they are not completely deterministic or reliable, have something very, very close to how we work.
 Something that’s not present in agents or workflows. and something that comes naturally to us: apprenticeship.

-When we hire a junior employee/ intern, we don’t expect them to be perfect at their task.
-We expect them to learn the craft and get better at what we need over time with effort.
+When we hire a junior employee/intern, we don’t expect them to be perfect at their task.
+We expect them to learn the craft and become better over time with effort.
 And we have natural ways to work with them.
-Ex: we don’t throw all the tasks at them.
+Ex: We don’t throw all the tasks at them.
 We plan and schedule tasks with increasing thresholds and complexities over time.

-Specializations (like humans): We are already seeing specialization at model layer.
-Coding models, video models, finance models etc. Living agents will have specializations like humans.
+Specializations (like humans): We are already seeing specialization at the model layer.
+Coding models, video models, finance models, etc. Living agents will have specializations like humans.
 We don’t expect our accounting teams to do our marketing.
 The same way there will be specialized living agents on verticals or modalities.
-Specialization from model layer will move to living agents.
+Specialization from the model layer will move to living agents.
 This will also fit super well into our ways of hiring.
-We hire juniors/interns based on raw energy (or the blank slate) or seniors/experts with specialization (memories/ skills/ sandboxes filled with exactly what the job requires).
+We hire juniors/interns based on raw energy (or the blank slate) or seniors/experts with specialization (memories/skills/sandboxes filled with exactly what the job requires).

-Scaleability (unlike humans): While it fits well into our ways of working.
-Living agents have something that humans don’t.
+Scalability (unlike humans): While it fits well into our ways of working, Living agents have something that humans don’t.
 The ability to scale.
-Say we train a junior engineer to become senior on a particular craft (say devops at a particular company).
+Say we train a junior engineer to become senior in a particular craft (say, DevOps at a particular company).
 If we hire another engineer, we have to start training from scratch (probably some training material can be reused).
-But with living agents, we can checkpoint the agent and spawn them off horizontally and vertically at an unprecedented scale.
+But with living agents, we can checkpoint the agents and spawn them off horizontally and vertically at an unprecedented scale.

-While this sounds exciting.
+While this does sound exciting.
 Let’s be realistic.
 This is all new.
 Our systems are not ready for this.

 Industrial engineering: Other than benchmarks, we also need to think of the metrics to track such a complicated system.
-We had human level KPIs that track outcomes but we need metrics that are far richer, deeper and nuanced to help us learn how to build these new systems.
+We had human-level KPIs that track outcomes, but we need metrics that are far richer, deeper, and more nuanced to help us learn how to build these new systems.

 All good problems.
 All for an exciting future.

-Imagine a future of living agents that are self evolving at super scale at every step of its architecture.
-They are writing their own skills, spawning their own checkpoints, collecting traces like the ones we never did before, using those to fine tune the base models that are being built on.
-And eventually exposing living agents themselves as products and APIs.
+Imagine a future of living agents that are self-evolving at super scale at every step of their architecture.
+They are writing their skills, spawning their checkpoints, and collecting traces like the ones we never did before and using those to fine-tune the base models that they are being built on.
+Exposing living agents themselves as products and APIs.
 The users don’t need to know what’s in the black box.
 We don’t need to know how the junior engineer is becoming a senior engineer as long as we have proof that they are and can consume the value that they are creating.

 -

 Fun: I started this article in my head two weeks ago.
-The title then was ‘long living agents’.
-Today, I believe, we can lose ‘long’.
+The title then was ‘long-living agents.'
+Today, I believe, we can lose 'long.'
 Why not lose ‘living’?
-We have certain notions about an agent in 2026: LLM with tool-calls in a loop with MCPs.
+We have certain notions about an agent in 2026: an LLM with tool calls in a loop with MCPs.
 These are not enough to describe what a living agent is.
 So for now, ‘living agent’ it is.

 built with btw btw logo